jradtilbrook/ansible-role-metricbeat/README.md

 the name, extra fields or tags to apply to each event.
 More info can be found in the Metricbeat documentation.

-`metricbeat_install_state`: This is useful for updating Metricbeatrafana to newer versions after it has already been installed.
+`metricbeat_install_state`: This is useful for updating Metricbeat to newer versions after it has already been installed.
 Use `latest` to achieve this functionality.